DiogoPCastelos/ATS-Integration-Google-Sheets-Handler/README.md

 ## Description

 A handler that reads values from a Google Sheet data pool and curls them to Greenhouse using both Greenhouse and Google APIs.
-If you want to see it in its full glory, make sure to check-out https://www.gconnection.nl/ and sign-up for a spot on their incredible app!
+If you want to see the code working in its full glory, make sure to check-out [GConnection](https://www.gconnection.nl/) and sign-up for a spot on their incredible recruiting app!

 ## Installation